-Required subjects and grades: Three A levels at grade A, must include Chemistry and Biology plus an A/S level at grade B – these must be obtained in one sitting; Human Biology may be offered, but not in addition to Biology.
+Required subjects and grades: Three A levels at grade A, must include Chemistry and Biology (not General Studies) plus an A/S level at grade B – these must be obtained in one sitting; Human Biology may be offered, but not in addition to Biology.

-Certified and non-certified A/S level results must be provided in your application (non- certified results can be included in the reference)
+Certified and non-certified A/S level results must be provided in your application (non- certified results can be included in your reference)

 GCSE requirements: Candidates must have GCSE Chemistry & Biology at grade A* (or Double Science award at grade A*A*) plus Mathematics and English Language at grade A.